 About 20% of the general population has toenail fungus at any given time.
 Though common, without prompt treatment, toenail fungus can cause you pain or result in an infection.
-At Colorado Foot and Ankle Sports Medicine in Parker, Colorado, double-board certified podiatrist.
-Kevin Blue, DPM, FACFAS, provides safe, effective treatment for toenail fungus.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team provide safe, effective treatment for toenail fungus.
 To schedule an appointment, call the office or book a consultation online today.

 Toenail fungus, or onychomycosis, is a fungal infection of your toenails and surrounding tissues.
 The condition affects people of all ages, but it’s especially common in adults over the age of 60.

 For most people, toenail fungus is only a cosmetic concern.
 However, if you have diabetes or another chronic condition that affects your circulation, you’re more likely to experience serious complications.